Prof. Robert Klitgaard

-Commissioner of Corruption Eradication Commission of Republic of Indonesia
+Commissioner, Corruption Eradication Commission, Republic of Indonesia

 Prior to his appointment as the Commissioner of Corruption Eradication Commission (KPK) in December 2015, Dr Laode M Syarif was a senior lecturer at Hasanuddin University Law School in Makassar, and had also lectured at other Law Schools.
 He graduated with a Bachelor of Law degree at the Law Faculty of Hasanuddin University, received his Master of Law degree from the Faculty of Law, Queensland University of Technology, Brisbane, and obtained his Doctor of Philosophy from Sydney University, School of Law specialising in International Environmental Law.

 Dr Syarif has worked for many national and international anti-corruption and environmental law organisations, including the Anti-Corruption Academic Initiative of the United Nations Office on Drugs and Crime, and the International Union for Conservation of Nature Academy of Environmental Law.